ecmwf/anemoi-inference/docs/parallel.rst

  Prerequisites
 ***************

-Parallel inference requires a certain minimum version of Anemoi-models > v0.4.1.
-The minimum commit required is '``db587fe5b350a98cfb95b90ede327e6ec6d470da``'.
+Parallel inference requires a certain minimum version of Anemoi-models >= v0.4.2.
 If this breaks your checkpoints, you could cherry-pick `the relevant PR
 <https://github.com/ecmwf/anemoi-core/pull/77>`_ into your old version
 of Anemoi-Models.